libregraphicsmeeting/lgm-video-archive/docs/basics.md

 # Basic Structure

-This document explains the basic structure of the LGM Video Archive website.
+This document explains the basic content structure of the [LGM Video Archive](http://libregraphicsmeeting.org/video/) website.

 The archive is - as of fall 2015 - built with WordPress.
 However, it should be possible to migrate the data into any other system in the future.